Inslee welcomes Army doctors to coronavirus field hospital in Seattle, says Trump remarks ‘haven’t knocked us off our game’

 FEMA has allocated $100 million to the military to augment medical services to combat the pandemic in Washington.
 The new field hospital in Seattle is part of that effort.

-“This site will soon be transformed,” Army Brigadier General Doug Cherry said, “into a life-saving, sustaining American Army hospital.”
+“This site will soon be transformed,” Army Brigadier General Doug Cherry said, “into a lifesaving, sustaining American Army hospital.”

-At Saturday’s news conference, FEMA Region 10 Administrator Mike O’Hare made a point to ensure his office would support Washington.
+At Saturday’s news conference, FEMA Region 10 Administrator Mike O’Hare made a point to assure his office would support Washington.
 Region 10 is based in Bothell and also covers Alaska, Idaho and Oregon.

 “The health and safety of the American people and especially the people of Washington state are my top priority,” O’Hare said.
 “I’ve told Gov. Inslee and Mayor Durkan and many others in no uncertain terms, ‘If you need something, tell us.'”

-Michigan Gov. Gretchen Whitmer, who also has clashed with Trump, told a radio station that medical equipment vendors “with whom we’ve procured contracts — they’re being told not to send stuff to Michigan.”
+Michigan Gov. Gretchen Whitmer, who also has clashed with Trump, told a radio station Friday medical equipment vendors “with whom we’ve procured contracts — they’re being told not to send stuff to Michigan.”
+Inslee said he hadn’t heard anything like that happening in Washington.

 “I hope that’s not the case,” he said.
 “That would be one of the most egregious insults to democracy and the health of our loved ones I can possibly imagine.”